-Santorini’s volcano is one of the largest underwater active volcanoes in the world.
+The Santorini volcano is an active volcano, and one of the largest underwater active volcanoes in the world.
 It is perhaps the only volcano whose caldera reaches the sea.
 The shape of the island as well as the morphology of the soil are due to the intense volcanic activity.

 The oldest volcanic centers are located in the area of Akrotiri, in southwestern Santorini, while 50,000 years later the volcano of Peristeri was formed, between Thirasia and northern Thira, as well as other smaller centers.

-The volcanic activity formed a huge cavity, where the sea penetrated and was named caldera.
+The volcanic activity formed a huge cavity, where the sea penetrated and was named the caldera.
 Its greatest eruption occurred during the Minoan Bronze Age in 1650 BC.
-The entire center of the then circular island sank in the sea during the terrible volcanic eruption.
-The eruption triggered a tidal wave that wiped out the advanced civilization of Minoan Crete, 70 miles south of Santorini.
+The entire center of the then circular island sank into the sea during the terrible volcanic eruption.
+The Minoan eruption triggered a tidal wave that wiped out the advanced civilization of Minoan Crete, 70 miles south of Santorini.

-During the volcanic eruption, a huge mass of pumice erupted and covered the surface of the sea in most of the surrounding areas of the Aegean, which seems to have drifted to the surface of the sea.
+During the Minoan eruption of the Santorini volcano, a huge mass of pumice erupted and covered the surface of the sea in most of the surrounding areas of the Aegean, which seems to have drifted to the surface of the sea.
 The precipitation of the volcano formed the current caldera where later Palea and Nea Kammeni were formed.

 Check out these popular cities on Santorini’s Caldera

 Oia, the first settlement that was declared protected, is without a doubt one of the most photographed places in Greece.
-Its sunset has been a source of inspiration for inexperienced artists, while its alleys function as magnets that invite you to get lost in their well-hidden secrets.
+Its sunset dresses the Aegean sea in the most beautiful colors and has been a source of inspiration for inexperienced artists, while its alleys function as magnets that invite you to get lost in their well-hidden secrets.

 Do not forget to go down the 214 steps that separate Oia from the picturesque Ammoudi, where you will enjoy fresh fish and seafood.
 Also, in Oia is the Maritime Museum, which is worth your visit.

-At a distance of 12 km from Oia, the always busy Fira, the capital of Santorini, is one of the must-see stops on the island.
+At a distance of 12 km from Oia, the always busy Fira, the capital of the volcanic island of Santorini, is one of the must-see stops on the island.
 At a distance of about 260 meters from the sea surface, it seems to hang from the cliff, dressed in white, causing the admiration of every visitor.